aten2001/gt_isye6501/hw4/report.md

 }
 ```

-Now plotting these indices agains the year they are from, we can fit a trend line to see if
+Now plotting these indices against the year they are from, we can fit a trend line to see if
 the numbers are increasing.
 If they are, then that would imply summer is ending later each
 year.

 ![summer_end_dates](./index_end_summer.png)

 The trend line appears to be positive!
 However, this must be taken with a grain of salt.
-The change is over 20 years, it appears to be less than a week, and there is definitaly
+The change is over 20 years,
+it appears to be less than a week, and there is definitely a lot of variance, randomness,
-a lot of variance, randomness, and/or noise in our results here.
-The confidence interval
+and/or noise in our results here.
+The confidence interval of the potential true value of our
-of the potential true value of our trend line includes the value it started at, 95, which
+trend line includes the value it started at, 95, which means it may have not changed over time.
-means it may have not changed over time.
-I would have to say either our data is inconclusive
+I would have to say either our data is inconclusive or that summer is ***not*** ending later
-or that summer is ***not*** ending later and later over time.
+and later over time.